Ken Jennings: Original streak

-His streak then underway, Jennings taped 48 episodes before his first one aired.
-His last program was taped in September and aired on November 30, 2004, coinciding with the end of the November sweeps.
+His streak underway, Jennings taped 48 episodes before his first one aired.
+His last program was taped on September 7, 2004, and aired on November 30, coinciding with the end of the November sweeps.
 Jennings lost his 75th game to challenger Nancy Zerg.
-He responded incorrectly to both Double Jeopardy!
+Jennings responded incorrectly to both Double Jeopardy!
 Daily Doubles, causing him to lose a combined $10,200 ($5,400 and $4,800, respectively) and leaving him with $14,400 at the end of the round.
 As a result, for only the 10th time in 75 games, Jennings did not have an insurmountable lead going into Final Jeopardy!.
-Only Jennings and Zerg, who ended Double Jeopardy! with $10,000, were able to play Final Jeopardy!, as third-place contestant David Hankins failed to finish with a positive score after the Double Jeopardy! round.
+Only Jennings and Zerg, who ended Double Jeopardy! with $10,000, were able to play Final Jeopardy!, as third-place contestant David Hankins failed to finish with a positive score at the end of the Double Jeopardy! round.
 The Final Jeopardy! category was Business & Industry and the clue was, "Most of this firm's 70,000 seasonal white-collar employees work only four months a year."
 Jennings appeared perplexed during the time allowed to write a response, while Zerg finished her response quickly.
 Zerg responded correctly with "What is H&R Block?" and wagered $4,401 of her $10,000, giving her a $1 lead over Jennings with his response still to be revealed.
 Jennings responded, "What is FedEx?", losing with a final score of $8,799 after his $5,601 wager was deducted.
 After his response was revealed, the audience gasped and Zerg appeared shocked to have won.
 Jennings was awarded $2,000 for his second-place finish, giving him a total of $2,522,700 for his Jeopardy! run.
 Zerg, whom Jennings called a "formidable opponent", finished in third place on the next show.
 The audience gave both contestants a standing ovation and Trebek called Zerg a "giant killer" as Jennings embraced her.
 According to the Associated Press, rumors of Jennings's defeat began circulating shortly after the episode was taped, and footage had leaked online by November 29.